 Roofing including roof space

 Repair category 2

-Notes Chipped tiles were noted along with cracked cement details and moss growth.
+Notes Cracked cement details were noted along with spots of moss growth to the roof coverings.
 Condensation/limited air flow was evident within the roof void area.
 Roof coverings are of an age and style where a degree of regular ongoing maintenance should be anticipated.
 More extensive overhaul work may be required in future.

 Rainwater fittings

-Repair category 2
+Repair category 1

-Notes A cracked gutter was evident along with a leaking gutter.
-Repairs and ongoing maintenance will be required.
+Within the limitations of our inspection rainwater goods were seen to be free from significant defect.
 We would highlight that it was not raining at the time of our inspection and we would recommend that all rainwater fittings be inspected during heavy rainfall in order to ensure they are free from defect.

 Main walls

 Repair category 2

-Notes Cracked and weathered masonry was noted.
+Notes Areas of cracked and weathered masonry were noted along with the ground and decking being high in places around the exterior.
 Repairs and general ongoing maintenance will be required.